 I just realized something the other day.
 As I packed a lunch to take with me to the hospital, it dawned on me:

-I know, you don’t exactly remember reading that in the Bible, do you?
-Jesus calls himself a lot of things.
-He says he’s the light of the world, the way, the truth, and the life, and so on, but “I am a peanut butter and jelly sandwich” doesn’t exactly stand out in your memory, right?
+You may recall God saying “I Am” many times, but the phrase “a peanut butter and jelly sandwich” doesn’t exactly stand out in your memory, right?
 Well, believe it or not, it’s actually in the Bible… sort of.
 Here, I’ll explain.

-I hadn’t really made PB&J since I was a kid, but this old standby of a sandwich became something of a savior as we battled life’s insanity.
+I hadn’t really made PBJ since I was a kid, but this old standby of a sandwich became something of a savior as we battled life’s insanity.
 It had fiber, vitamins, carbs for energy, and some much needed protein, but it could also be thrown together in 30 seconds.
-Even better, I could take it with us on the go and avoid the wallet-whopping drive through window.
+Even better, I could take it with us on the go and avoid the wallet-whopping drive-through window.

 Peanut butter and jelly also held deep sentimental value for me.

 It conjured up memories from before mom got really sick.
 It recalled my preschool years with vivid color and texture… I remembered the taste of wooden spoons that Mom would let me lick and the heart-felt warmth of fresh baked chocolate chip cookies.
 And through it all, of course, were Mom’s peanut butter jelly sandwiches.
 For me, this was soul food with a deep emotional connection.
 Every inch of Mom’s sandwiches were filled with tenderness.
 When I ate them, I felt safe, cared for, and especially loved.

 It hurt thinking how things had changed.
 Our roles had suddenly reversed.
 It was now me caring for my mom, but thankfully, I knew I wasn’t in this alone.